hardisj/erinsaudiocorner/content/english/loudspeakers/Klipsch_Heresy_IV.md

 </br>

-**Per the above table, this drive unit's linear excursion is limited to 2.0mm due to exceeding the force factor variation displacement limit of 10% for the distortion limit of 10%.**
+**Per the above table, this drive unit's linear excursion is limited to 2.0mm due to exceeding the compliance variation displacement limit of 10% for the distortion limit of 10%.**

 We can break the above information down further.
 The below text is written by Patrick Turnmire of [Red Rock Acoustics](http://www.redrockacoustics.com/) and used with his permission, substituting data from this drive unit's test results where applicable.